+Figure 5-6.
+Clearing Objection Activity Diagram (FOR scenario of Distributor raising the objection)

-The realisation of the process flow shown above is presented on the following sequence diagram.
-The Current FRO (in the case when the Current FRO raised the objection) sends a CATSObjectionWithdrawal transaction to AEMO.
-After the processing of this transaction is complete, AEMO will send CATSNotification transaction to all Organisations assigned to a Role for the Change Request, including the Current FRO.
+The realisation of the process flows shown above is presented on the following sequence diagrams.
+The initiator of the objection (Current FRO or Distributor) sends a CATSObjectionWithdrawal transaction to AEMO.
+After the processing of this transaction is complete, AEMO will send CATSNotification transaction to all Organisations assigned to a Role for the Change Request, including the Current FRO and Distributor.

 The following sequence diagram translates the process flow above into a sequence of aseXML transactions.